 The social networking site Twitter may not be something you would immediately think of when it comes to job hunting; however, more and more people are discovering that you can use Twitter to help your teacher job search.

-How Twitter works: Twitter allows users to post short updates to show what they are doing on a day-to-day basis.
+Twitter allows users to post short updates to show what they are doing on a day-to-day basis.
 Each post you make is called a “Tweet” and other users can “follow” you on the site.
 This means that every time you post and update on the site, your followers will receive that update on their computer or their cell phone.
-You, in turn, can follow other people who are of interest to you, and find out what they’re up to.
+You, in turn, can follow other people who are of interest to you and find out what they’re up to.

 Getting started: If you’re thinking of using Twitter to help you in your quest for a new teaching job, here are some tips to get you started:

-5. Use the Twitter search tools: You can use this tool to find people to follow.
+Use the search tool to find people to follow.
 However, be careful not to end up following 10 times as many people as are following you.
 This can diminish the air of professionalism that you are trying to create.
 You will also get notifications when someone new starts following you.
 It is a good idea to look at their profile to see if there is a benefit to following them.